 Kuwait, Saudi Arabia Worry About Saddam Comeback

-``The garrison state of Iraq is still one of the most powerful Arab nations and Saddam Hussein’s military powers are on the rise,″ says Waheed Hashim, a Saudi professor of political science.
+``The garrison state of Iraq is still one of the most powerful Arab nations and Saddam Hussein’s military powers are on the rise,″ said Waheed Hashim, a political science professor in Saudi Arabia.

 ``I have no doubt in my mind that Saddam Hussein will try to take revenge on every nation that participated in his humiliating ouster from Kuwait,″ he said in a telephone interview.

-The Saudi defense minister, Prince Sultan, reiterated Wednesday that his country would not allow the United States to use Saudi soil in launching such attacks against Iraq.
+The Saudi defense minister, Prince Sultan, said Wednesday that his country would not allow the United States to use Saudi soil in launching such attacks against Iraq.